Redding by Foot

-Check those laces and step out into Redding’s natural beauty to explore the miles and miles of trails, either paved and rugged — we have options.
+Check those laces and step out into Redding’s natural beauty to explore the miles and miles of trails, either paved and rugged—we have options.
 From the highest mountain treks to the waterfront strolls, trails around Redding cater to all levels, providing the chance to experience all of our natural beauty at your pace.
-A drive north, west, or east of Redding will offer a contrast of options, but you can also just stick downtown along the Sacramento River and find a bit of tranquility.
+A drive north, west, or east of Redding offers a contrast of options, but you can also just stick downtown along the Sacramento River to find a bit of tranquility.
 It’s up to you to take the first step!

 Hike in Redding

 Hikes Close to Downtown

 Not all hikes in Redding are high-stakes adventures.
 The Sacramento River Trail is a gorgeous yet accessible loop with magnificent views of the river and the Sundial Bridge in Downtown Redding.
 Friendly paved paths along the Turtle Bay East Trail provide 1.5 miles for visitors to warm up, perhaps before moving to more arduous hikes.
 Less experienced hikers may find something more their speed at Lema Ranch.
 You don’t have to drive far to reach these trails and start stretching your legs in Redding.

 The Whiskeytown National Recreation Area is crisscrossed by trails for all levels.
 Easier routes like the Camden Water Ditch and Oak Bottom Water Ditch reward you with waterfront views along Whiskeytown Lake, ideal for spotting some of the region’s many birds.
 Both Guardian Rock Vista and Crystal Creek Falls offer hikes that intermediate hikers appreciate.